 A pretty famous and better-researched peptide consisting of five amino acids (the building blocks of all proteins).
-It was created in a joint effort by the french ingredient supplier, Sederma and the cosmetics industry big shot, Procter&Gamble.
+It was created in a joint effort by the French ingredient supplier, Sederma and the cosmetics industry big shot, Procter&Gamble.

 The amino acid sequence of the peptide is lysine–threonine–threonine–lysine–serine (KTTKS).
-Sometimes it's also called collagen pentapeptide, as it's a subfragment of skin-structure-giving type I collagen.
-The KTTKS amino sequence is then attached for better oil solubility and skin penetration to palmitic acid and boom, we get Palmitoyl Pentapeptide-4.
+Sometimes, it's also called collagen pentapeptide, as it's a subfragment of skin-structure-giving type I collagen.
+The KTTKS amino sequence is then attached for better oil solubility and skin penetration to palmitic acid and BOOM; we get Palmitoyl Pentapeptide-4.

 Though most research is manufacturer sponsored, the clinical studies about Palmitoyl Pentapeptide-4 are promising.
-In short, it can reduce fine lines, wrinkles and improve skin texture significantly (and at crazy low concentrations - the studies were done with just 3 ppm, that is 0.0003%).
+In short, it can reduce fine lines, wrinkles and improve skin texture significantly (and at crazy low concentrations, the studies were done with just 3 ppm that is 0.0003%).

 There are also studies comparing Palmitoyl Pentapeptide-4 with anti-aging gold standard, retinol.
-One of hem compared 3ppm Pal-KTTKS with 700 ppm (0.07%) retinol and found that they showed similar wrinkle improving ability with the peptide showing better skin tolerability.
+One of them compared 3ppm Pal-KTTKS with 700 ppm (0.07%) retinol and found that they showed similar wrinkle improving ability with the peptide showing better skin tolerability.

-All in all, if you are into peptides, this is a good one to try.
+Bottom line, if you are into peptides, this is a good one to try.

 - International Journal of Cosmetic Science, Dec 1, 2011, Topically applied KTTKS: a review